BlockCraftPE/Eggwars/README.md

 [![Poggit-CI](https://poggit.pmmp.io/ci.badge/NL-4-DEVS/Eggwars/Eggwars)](https://poggit.pmmp.io/ci/NL-4-DEVS/Eggwars/Eggwars)

 Hi, the installation of the plugin I'm telling you now.

-#If you have drop lagg use this plugin https://github.com/thebigsmileXD/ItemStacks

 ### Note: You do not change the colors of the text on the sign.
 (Professionals can change)